What Makes a Gym Jacket Bulky

 Quick Answer

-A gym jacket becomes bulky when design, fabric, and construction fight each other.
+A gym jacket becomes bulky when design, fabric, and construction conflict with each other.

 What “Bulky” Really Means in Outerwear

-A jacket can be light but bulky (lots of volume),
+• A jacket can be lightweight but bulky (high volume)

 The Four Main Causes of Bulkiness

-There are four primary reasons gym jackets end up bulky:
+There are four primary causes behind bulky gym jackets:

 Cause What It Does